izzypt/CPP/README.md

 # CPP
-This is a repo that holds the basics and functionalities of CPP.
-It serves as the foundation for the future CPP modules repos.
+This is a repo that holds the fundamental information on CPP.
+It serves as the base for the future CPP modules repos.

+# Intro

 ![image](https://github.com/izzypt/CPP/assets/73948790/279b4bc2-f369-44dc-95e3-4828bb67460d)